wqian94/AuO/_site/README.md

 AuO's idle state occurs when AuO has a recording stored, but no active actions on that recording.
-The user can identify this by seeing if a graph exists, and whether the `Record`, `Play`, and `Save` buttons have been disabled.
+The user can identify this by seeing if a graph exists, and whether the `Record`, `Play`, and `Upload` (or `Download`) buttons have been disabled.
 If the graph does not exist, then AuO has not recorded anything yet and is not in the idle state; similarly, if any of the three mentioned buttons has been disabled, then AuO is currently performing that action and is not in the idle state.

 <img src="img/idle-screen/auo-1440x900.png" alt="Idle State Screenshot 1440x900" height="400" />
 <img src="img/idle-screen/auo-1280x950.png" alt="Idle State Screenshot 1280x950" height="400" />